North, South Korea trade artillery rounds into the sea - Seoul

 North Korea threatened nuclear strikes against the South and the United States last year after the United Nations tightened sanctions against it for conducting its third nuclear test.

-(Additional reporting by James Pearson, Ju-min Park, Choonsik Yoo and Narae Kim in Seoul, Megha Rajagopalan in Beijing, and Mark Felsenthal in Washington; Editing by Nick Macfie and Paul Simao)
+(Additional reporting by James Pearson, Ju-min Park, Choonsik Yoo and Narae Kim in Seoul and Megha Rajagopalan in Beijing; Editing by Nick Macfie)